-- · the terms of your request
+- the terms of your request

-- the document relevant to the request

 - the FOI Act

 - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

-- advice from Departmental officers with responsibility for matters relating to the document to which you sought access

-4 Document in scope of request
+4 Documents in scope of request

-The Department has identified one document as falling within the scope of your request.
-This document was in the possession of the Department on 9 May 2019 when your request was received.
-This document relates to the first part of your request.
+The Department has identified two documents as falling within the scope of your request.
+These documents were in the possession of the Department on 7 June 2019 when your request was received.